elcobvg/lumen-realworld-example-app/readme.md

 ### [Demo](https://github.com/gothinkster/realworld)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **Lumen + MongoDB**, including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully functional REST API built with **Lumen + MongoDB**, including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **Lumen and MongoDB** community styleguides & best practices.
+It borrows heavily from the excellent Laravel implementation by ...: https://github.com/gothinkster/laravel-realworld-example-app

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.